Giving all of

 Mazie Keiko Hirono learned lifelong lessons of independence and self-reliance growing up on her grandparents’ rice farm in Fukushima, Japan.
 When she was nearly eight years old, her mother Laura made the courageous decision to escape her abusive marriage and take Mazie and her brothers to the United States in search of a better life.
 When they arrived in Hawaii, Mazie spoke no English and her mother worked low wage jobs with no job security or health benefits.

-While Mazie’s life was not without challenges, it was when she worked with the rural and underserved community in Waimanalo that she saw firsthand the struggles individuals in underserved communities face.
+While Mazie’s life was not without challenges, it was when she worked in the rural community of Waimanalo on Oahu that she saw firsthand the struggles individuals and families in underserved communities face.
 While attending the University of Hawaii at Manoa, Mazie protested the Vietnam War, her first experience in political action as a way to make systemic change.
-She was part of a small group of young activists who recognized that protesting and marching wasn’t enough – they needed seats at the table to bring about change.
+She was part of a small group of young activists who recognized that protesting and marching wasn’t enough — they needed seats at the table to bring about change.
 Driven by her desire to be a more effective advocate for others, Mazie went to law school, graduating from the Georgetown University Law Center in 1978.